conjurdemos/cdemo/README.md

 1. edit `cdemo/conjurDemo/roles/conjurConfig/defaults/main.yml`
 2. change `conjur_version` to `EE`
-3. change `conjur_EE_image_name` to the fully qualified name of the Conjur Enterprise appliance image in your local registry. (by default this refers to its name in CyberArk's local registry, so if you're a CyberArk employee you don't have to do anything.)
+3. change `conjur_EE_image_name` to the fully qualified name of the Conjur Enterprise appliance image in your local registry.

 Now cdemo will use Conjur Enterprise without requiring an archive file.